mikedevelops/facebook-archiver/README.md

 cd facebook-archiver
 npm install
 ```
-Then get the appropriate geckodriver for your OS/machine (see: http://seleniumhq.github.io/selenium/docs/api/javascript/index.html)
+Then get the appropriate geckodriver for your OS/machine (see: http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
+It should be accessible from your PATH

 # Usage